Rahul-Chahar/Backend-Notes/NodeJs.md

 ### Modules
 are single or multiple files that contain code for a single concept, functionality or library

+There are 3 types of Module

+* Custom Module
+* default Module
+* External Module

 ### Dependencies
 are requirements that you need to use an API or a function that is part of an internal module then for that you need that module as a dependency